 Dream and plan big!
 There are endless opportunities, even if it doesn’t feel like it.
 God goes before us and I’m walking with you!

-Have you returned to work during or after divorce?
+Have you returned to work during or after your divorce?
 Any tips for others?
 What has helped you survive this transition?
 If not, what fears do you have about this part of the divorce journey?

 God bless your healing journey,